 The False Armistice in France

-The False Armistice began in France on 7 November 1918 when misinformation that a German armistice had been signed that same day was released in Paris and spread to many other parts of the country.
+The False Armistice began in France on 7 November 1918 when news that a German armistice had been signed that same day was released in Paris and spread to many other parts of the country.
 From France, the news crossed the Channel to Britain and the Atlantic to the United States and Canada; from here it travelled across the Pacific to Australia and New Zealand, and reached (at least) Mexico City, Havana, and Buenos Aires in Latin America.
 Believing the news, masses of people in all these places celebrated the end of the Great War – four days prematurely.

 This article presents an overview of the False Armistice in France.
 It is based on what a number of newspapers said about it at the time, on the G-2 (SOS) American Army Intelligence Report about it, and on the recollections of people who recorded their experiences of it.